w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 ### JS API

-And IdP can alternatively call the IdP Sign-in Status API via JS calls through the static functions `IdentityProvider.login()` and `IdentityProvider.logout()`.
+An IdP can alternatively call the IdP Sign-in Status API via JS calls through the static functions `IdentityProvider.login()` and `IdentityProvider.logout()`.
+These are to be called from the IDP's origin, and marks the current origin as signed in or signed out.

 ```
 [Exposed=Window]
 interface IdentityProvider {
   static void login();
   static void logout();

+  static void close();
 }
 ```

-To be called from the IDP's origin, and marks the current origin as signed in or signed out.
+In addition, a `close()` function is provided to signal to the browser that the signin flow is finished.
+The reason for this function in addition to the header is that even when the user is already logged in, the signin flow may not be finished yet; for example, an IDP may want to prompt the user to verify their phone number.
+To allow for such flows, the IDP must call `IdentityProvider.close()` when the flow is fully done.

 ### Config file addition